MichaelPineapple/MclScript-Interpreter/README.md

 The interpreter for my custom programming language "MclScript."

-MclScript combines all my favorites features of C and Python, but unlike either, it is completely whitespace agnostic; meaning an entire program can be written without a single space, tab, or newline (Aside from comments.)
+MclScript combines all my favorite features of both C and Python, but unlike either, it is completely whitespace agnostic; meaning an entire program can be written without a single space, tab, or newline (Aside from comments.)
 It is currently in early development and still very limited.
 For example: only the integer datatype is currently supported.
 However, I will occasionally return to improve and extend the language over time.